sparkhoom/sparkhoom.github.io/index.markdown

 title: Sparkhoom' Blog
 ---

-Hi there, I am [Sparkhoom](resume.html), right now I just doing a start-up company with my college friends.
+Hi there, I am [Sparkhoom](resume.html), right now I am doing a start-up business with my college friends.
-This Site is basically my learning and thinking review blog.
+This site is basically my learning and thinking blog.
 Hope you will enjoy it.
 Thank you.

 <p><br /><b>My Blog:</b></p>